Miners at the pithead of a coal mine at Walloon, 1890

 Idemitsu Colliery – Ebenezer Mining Company Pty Ltd, 350 Coopers Road Willowbank Owners: Idemitsu Kosan Co Ltd (Closed 1997)

-Jeebropilly Mine 1982-2019 Amberley – New Hope (open cut)
+Jeebropilly Mine 1982-2019 Amberley – Proprietors: New Hope Group (open cut)

 Jeebropilly Mine was the last in the Walloon Series to close in December 2019.

-Lanefield No 1 1918-1927 Situated on Mr. Daniel Crane’s property.
-Proprietor: John Mitchell Bruce
+Lanefield No 1 1918-1927 Proprietor: John Mitchell Bruce.
+Situated on Mr. Daniel Crane’s property.

 Lanefield No 2 1921